Attracting the attention of homeowners and prospective buyers should be the primary focus for agents across the country.

 5. Be accessible

-You can create a fantastic website and fill it with fantastic content, but if prospective home buyers and sellers can't get in touch with your agency quickly and effortlessly, they'll go elsewhere.
+You can create a fantastic website and fill it with fantastic content, but if prospective home buyers and sellers can't get in touch with your agency quickly and effortlessly, they'll go elsewhere, regardless of the quality of your marketing materials.

 Here's a very quick checklist to go through to improve accessibility: